lutraconsulting/mergin-docs/www/pages/sharing-project.md

 ![Mergin sharing setting](/images/project_sharing_setting_manual.png)

-Another method which is more suitable for sharing with a large number of users is to send them a link to your private project.
+Another method which is more suitable for sharing with a large number of users is to send them a link to your private project (e.g. https://public.cloudmergin.com/projects/saber/zoomstack).
 If a user does not have access to the project, there will be a button to request access:

 ![Mergin sharing setting](/images/project_sharing_send_request.png)